-Ep.67: Essential Oils for Abundant Living with Dr. Eric Zielinski
+Ep.67: Essential Oils for Abundant Living Interview with Dr. Eric Zielinski

 Today we get to talk about one of the most high vibration substances, essential oils.
 Our guest, Dr. Eric has pioneered natural living and biblical health education since 2003.
 Knowing what it’s like to be sick from a young age and having recovered from several chronic diseases in his early 20s, he has been on a mission to share the evidence-based approach to natural living that empowered him to regain control of his family’s health with the world.
 Trained as an aromatherapist, public health researcher and chiropractor, Dr. Z started his online ministry in 2014 alongside his wife, Sabrina, with DrEricZ.com to help people learn how to use natural remedies like essential oils safely and effectively.
 Now visited by more than five million natural health seekers every year, it has rapidly become the #1 source for Biblical Health and non-branded essential oils education online.
 An accomplished researcher with several publications and conference proceedings, Dr. Z currently sits as a peer-reviewer for multiple journals.